 The amount of gold relative to the number of people is relatively miniscule; the demand outweighs the supply by far.
-Gold thus has a lot of value attached to it.
-Seeing as the global population keeps increasing, the demand for gold also keeps increasing.
-Hence the rise in the value of gold; it keeps getting relatively scarcer.
+Gold thus has a lot of value attached to it because of its scarcity.
 It thus makes complete sense to use it as a medium of exchange seeing as it keeps its value.

 As nations rose and fell and economies grew ever more complicated, governments the world over decided that the best way to maintain gold as the primary means of exchange, but also make it more “flexible” in order to adapt to modern specialised markets, was to have it represented by paper money and coins.
 Currency was thus invented.

 Currency is different from money in that it has no inherent value.
 It merely represents the real money: gold.
 Currency is also easily divisible into much smaller units.
 Currency was essentially a middle man that nudged its way in between gold and domestic products and services.
-The balancing act became even more delicate.
 The gold standard was created.

 The gold standard is a fool-proof system at worst.
-The value of the gold is measured in terms of the currency used.
-The gold backs up the currency and gives it value and consequently purchasing power; another fine balancing act that can only be achieved by the market’s invisible hand.
-This act determines the purchasing power of the specific currency.
+The gold backs up the currency and gives it value and consequently purchasing power.

 As explained earlier, in the long run the value of gold keeps rising as the level of demand grows at a faster rate relative to the level of supply of gold.
 The paper currency representing the gold will thus not lose its purchasing power.
-When the US finally decided that the whole “live within your means” thing wasn’t working for them, Nixon abolished the gold standard in 1971 and replaced it with a fiat currency.
+President Richard Nixon abolished the gold standard in 1971 and replaced it with a fiat currency.

 The word ‘fiat’ is a Latin term meaning “let it be done”.
 A fiat currency is a system of currency that is backed not by anything of value but by a central government’s arbitrary authority.
-The US Federal Reserve, for example, is allowed to print US dollars non-stop as long as its financial overlords give it the green light.
 The only difference between a $1 bill and 1 Monopoly bill is that the government sanctions the former as a viable means of exchange.
-Yet, it has no inherent worth.
+It has no inherent worth.

 Economists such as Michael Maloney keep warning governments and central banks that they’re creating an unsustainable global financial bubble that is going to implode.
 There is no foundation on which modern economies are based.
 Money exists no more.

 What we now have is an artificial form of “money” with no inherent worth.
 It is simply not sustainable.
-The gold standard keeps the economy in a state of natural unison.
-It is a system that balances itself out.
-It is a system that works.
-It is a system that is endowed with foolproofness by its very nature.
+The gold standard is a system that works.
+It is a system that is foolproof by its very nature.